 You may want to get a few creative minds together to discuss topics that might be best suited for your photography business.
 Think of things that will contain keywords, and ideas that relate directly to what you do.
-For instance, wedding photography: a blog about best photo practices, a social share about the best bride looks, a short video of you photographing a wedding, etc. Once you've exhausted your brain, there are also additional tools out there to help.
+For instance, wedding photography: a blog about best photo practices, a social media post about favorite bride looks you've photographed, a short video of you photographing a wedding, etc. Once you've exhausted your brain, there are also additional tools out there to help.